A serie of nocturnal thesis

 Louise Plassard

-Head of the Department: Dr. Javier F. Contreras
+Head of Department: Javier Fernández Contreras

 Scientific Deputy: Valentina de Luigi